 As for biscuits, breads, buns and cakes, I wouldn’t eat the sponge, chocolate chip cookies, the bagel, the French stick or the sliced white bread.
 Instead I’d choose wholemeal pita bread, or low carb wraps, plain crackers, frozen puff pastry and rye bread.

 Fat free yoghurt and fat free mayonnaise are no go’s for me as the removal of fat has been replaced with added sugar.
-Opt for the full fat versions instead.
+Opt for the full fat versions of yoghurts instead.
 They will taste better and keep you fuller for longer.

 Sauces.
 Where do I start.
 Store bought BBQ sauce and Tomato sauce contain heaps of sugar, as do things like pre made sweet and sour sources, instead opt for passata, canned tomatoes, soy sauce, and mustard.